Connect with us

 Defeat to fellow strugglers Crawley on Tuesday night proves last straw for ex-England leader

 Butcher took over at Rodney Parade in May of this year, after caretaker boss Jimmy Dack turned down a permanent job offer and instead opted to leave the Welsh side.
-The departure of Butcher, Dack, and Justin means have now had three managers in under eight months, all this in the midst of a club takeover by a Fans’ Trust which looks set to be completed by the end of this week.
+The departure of Butcher, Dack, and Justin Edinburgh means Newport have now had three managers in under eight months, all this in the midst of a club takeover by a Fans’ Trust which looks set to be completed by the end of this week.

 Also leaving Newport is assistant manager Russell Osman and chief scout Steve Marsella.

-Though not direct in stating so with ‘Newport part company with Butcher’ being the official line, the club’s statement did suggest that the ex-Hibernian and manager was sacked.
+Though not direct in stating so with ‘Newport part company with Butcher’ being the official line, the club’s statement did suggest that the ex-Hibernian and Brentford manager was sacked.

-“The club hopes to make an announcement on a successor prior to Saturday’s fixture against City,” claimed a board statement.
+“The club hopes to make an announcement on a successor prior to Saturday’s fixture against Exeter City,” claimed a board statement.

 Citing the reasons behind the chop County said: “It has been a difficult start to the season and as a result we find ourselves bottom of the league.

-“After Tuesday’s defeat against Town, manager Terry Butcher has today (Thursday) left the club with immediate effect.”
+“After Tuesday’s defeat against Crawley Town, manager Terry Butcher has today (Thursday) left the club with immediate effect.”

 Click to comment